Where to Stay in Porto, Portugal — A Guide to the Best Areas and Hotels

 Known in Portugal as Baixa, the city center, better known as the historic part of the city, might be the best area of Porto to stay in.

-One of the advantages is the possibility of being close to the main tourist attractions, the hill climbs to other neighborhoods will be smoother.
+One advantage is the possibility of being close to the main tourist attractions; the hill climbs to other neighborhoods will be smoother.

 It also features a wide range of hotels, cafes, and restaurants.
 In addition, you will be close to all the public transportation if you want to make a day trip around the Porto region.

-To ensure a privileged location, stay close to Avenida dos Aliados and Praça da Batalha.
+Stay close to Avenida dos Aliados and Praça da Batalha to ensure a privileged location.

 1. Infante Sagres | Luxury hotel

-It features spacious rooms, with a queen bed, air conditioning, bathroom amenities, and soundproofing.
-There is also a pool on one of the terraces and the Vogue Café.
+It features spacious rooms with queen beds, air conditioning, bathroom amenities, and soundproofing.
+One of the terraces has a pool, and the Vogue Café is nearby.

 👉 Check out rates and availability on Booking.com | Hotels.com | Expedia